 Bergamot is most famous for giving flavour to Earl Grey teas.
 Rich, sweet, fruity - almost everyone loves the scent of Bergamot, making it a good choice for diffusing in an office, shop, or other busy spaces.
-In aromatherapy, Bergamot is considered useful for depression, anxiety, and alternates.
+In aromatherapy, Bergamot is considered useful for depression and anxiety .
 It is calming, helping to soothe stress and nerves.
-Recent published studies have shown a possible usefulness in treating several forms of bacteria responsible for urinary tract infections.
-In addition, it has been proven to be an anti fungal that can be useful for certain strains of candida.

 How to use our pure bergamot essential oil